I left corporate. My cardiologist insisted. Now I live slowly in Paris — and I show others how.

 Let’s Bring Your Vision To Life

 Ready to explore the possibilities?
-Reach out for a complimentary consultation and discover how we can transform your ideas into a seamless, unforgettable journey whether you’re a solo traveler, couple or a yoga (etc.) retreat leader, instructor or guru.
+Reach out for a complimentary 15-minute consultation and discover how I can transform your ideas into a seamless, unforgettable journey.

 Email